cube-drone/rt0/players-guide/src/player/generated/fool.md

 **Corruption Upgrade: Mark 3 Corruption Points on You're Driving Me Crazy to Unlock it.**

-* When Everyone Loves a Parade triggers, after Adversaries have redrawn their Intents, you may also:
-   * Discard any of the newly drawn Intents.
+* Take 1 Corruption Point to activate You're Driving Me Crazy.
+* While You're Driving Me Crazy is active, every time you cause all Adversaries to redraw their Intent, you may also force one Adversary to discard their Intent entirely.
-   * An Adversary with a discarded Intent does not take an action this turn.
+* An Adversary with no Intent will not perform an action this turn.
-   * Take 1 Corruption Point for each discarded Intent after the first (which is a freebie).

 ### Throwaway Joke
 _Reaching into your side pockets, you retrieve a random object that will either help or hurt: a rock, some gum, an old ticket..._

-* Place any card on Throwaway Joke.
+_Corruption Upgrade: Surprise Twist_

-* Draw and discard the top card of your deck.
+* At the end of your turn, draw and discard the top card of your deck.
    * If it was The Tower, trigger Catastrophe.
    * If it was The Magician, play a card from your hand on Unlikely Weapon or Unlikely Helmet.
    * If it was a Major Arcana, nothing happens.